Clever/thrift-pool/README.md

 ```

 ## Supported pooling options
+Options to use when creating pool, defaults match those used by node-pool.

 - `host` - **Required** - The host of the thrift server to connect to
 - `port` - **Required** - The port of the thrift server to connect to
-- `max_connections` - Default: `2` - Max number of connections to keep open
+- `max_connections` - Default: `1` - Max number of connections to keep open at any given time
-- `min_connections` - Default: `0` - Min number of connections to keep open
+- `min_connections` - Default: `0` - Min number of connections to keep open at any given time
-- `idle_timeout`: Default: `30000` - Time in ms to wait until closing idle connections
+- `idle_timeout` - Default: `30000` - Time (ms) to wait until closing idle connections

 ## Thrift options - optional
-All thrift options are supported, pass in the thrift options the same way they would be passed if creating a new thrift connection.
-Passing thrift options is optional.
+All thrift options are supported and can be passed in as an object in addition to the pooling options.

 ```javascript
 var thrift_options = {